seogineer/seogineer.github.io/work.md

 ---
-layout: work
+layout: about
-title: Work
+title: About
-slug: /work
+slug: /about
 items:
   - title: My Interest 1
     image: